-As part of the project, the students will take part in a project supporting activity (1.5 ECTS) that can aid the learning of the following skill form the curriculum "Accommodate project group participants' diverse background and knowledge in relation to the project" and increase the student's general Problem-based learning (PBL) competences in relation to the projects.
-Thus, the two central elements are 1.
-PBL and group work, 2.
-PBL and scientific method.
+As part of the project, the students will take part in a project supporting activity (1.5 ECTS) that can aid the learning of the following skill from the curriculum "Accommodate project group participants' diverse background and knowledge in relation to the project" and increase the student's general Problem-based learning (PBL) competences in relation to the projects.
+The focus for this activity will be the progressive PBL competences: problem-orientation, interpersonal, structural and meta-cognitive competencies.